IFFranciscoME/iffranciscome.com/content/jobs/Others/index.md

 range: 'May 2013 - May 2015'
 ---

-About 10 years ago, at 25, I decided to go back to my technical foundations, and stopped my career in commercial financial services to persuit an Engineering degree (best decision ever), so other relevant positions I've had in not so recent times:
+About 10 years ago, I decided to go back to my technical foundations, so I stopped my career in commercial financial services to persuit an Engineering degree keeping the finance approach (best decision ever).
+In that previous life, other relevant positions I've had in not so recent times:

 - Financial Planner at Old Mutual
 - Commercial Banker at Citi